 I can’t say with certainty who I will be five years, ten years, from now.
 Nor do I believe that you have me all figured out either.
 I’d ask you to remember that I am only me, and as such, subject to errors.
 Perhaps you could back off just a little and allow me some time for reflection and exploration.
 You have to have some faith in me.
 Please.

-I know you’re anxious for me to get on with things, but there are times when living as the present is enough.
+I know you’re anxious for me to get on with things, but there are times when living in the present is enough.
 To be who I am at this moment is enough.
 That is known as contentment, dear Future.

 Don’t ask me to change.